**UPDATED February 12th 2019**

 Alright guys, this one’s been a long time coming.
 Ever since my Bronfman friends and I (plus Liz) graduated in 2014, brunching has pretty much been the only way we BBBs (bottomless brunch biddies) stay in touch.
 Sometimes we go for bottomless brunches (that’s like a 5 hours ordeal and a complete write off of our days) but usually we go for “normal brunch” (as some of the BBBs gotta work on weekends #thatcorporatelife).
-At one of these said brunches, Frank suggested that I write about the brunch places we’ve eaten at over the years (thanks Franky).
-I realize we had this discussion almost a year ago but… here we go with the MTL brunch crawl 🙂 This first post of three will focus on bottomless brunch options in Montreal and the next two will focus on “normal” brunch options (there are so many that I had to split it up into two posts).
+At one of these said brunches, Frank suggested that I write about the brunch places we’ve eaten at over the years (thanks Franky), so… here we go with the MTL brunch crawls 🙂 This first post of many will focus on bottomless brunch options in Montreal and the others will focus on “normal” brunch options.
+Click here for Part 1, Part 2 and Part 3!

-*All brunch places are presented in chronological order.
-Each will include my restaurant review criteria based on: food (on /10), price ($ to $$$$$) and would I go back?
+*Each brunch place will include my restaurant review criteria based on: food (on /10), price ($ to $$$$$) and would I go back?

 Turquoise Blog’s MTL Bottomless Brunch Crawl: